Tangler203/CountdownRacket/README.md

 The plan for this application is that we give it the the targer number, 6 useable numbers and it gives us each way to solve

-We will be using an algorith called reverse polish notation to help calculate the answer.
+We will be using an algorithm called reverse polish notation to help calculate the answer.